 Chromebooks don’t come with a plethora of pre-installed apps or software that undesirably and unnecessarily slow down a Windows laptop.

-This is one of the reasons for the quick boot times of Chromebooks, even with entry-level models that continue to be reasonably priced.
+This is one of the reasons for the quick boot times, even with entry-level models that continue to be reasonably priced.

-There are many other factors that make premium Chromebooks expensive, like the following:
+Many other factors make premium Chromebooks expensive, like the following:

 - Market dynamics: supply and demand.